Design, Bachelor of Arts College of Letters & Science

 Portfolios

 Portfolios are not required for admission to the major.
-However, it is highly recommended that design students maintain an updated portfolio of visual work for faculty and professional evaluation and consideration for enrollment in specialized courses, including independent study, group study and internship.
+However, it is highly recommended that design students maintain an updated portfolio of work for faculty and professional evaluation and consideration for enrollment in specialized courses, including independent study, group study and internship.

 Internships, Careers, & Study Abroad